dojah-inc/dojah-sdks/go/docs/AnalyzeDocumentResponseEntityStatus.md

 NewAnalyzeDocumentResponseEntityStatusWithDefaults instantiates a new AnalyzeDocumentResponseEntityStatus object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetOverallStatus

-`func (o *AnalyzeDocumentResponseEntityStatus) GetOverallStatus() float32`

-GetOverallStatus returns the OverallStatus field if non-nil, zero value otherwise.

-### GetOverallStatusOk

-`func (o *AnalyzeDocumentResponseEntityStatus) GetOverallStatusOk() (*float32, bool)`

-GetOverallStatusOk returns a tuple with the OverallStatus field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetOverallStatus

-`func (o *AnalyzeDocumentResponseEntityStatus) SetOverallStatus(v float32)`

-SetOverallStatus sets OverallStatus field to given value.

-### HasOverallStatus

-`func (o *AnalyzeDocumentResponseEntityStatus) HasOverallStatus() bool`

-HasOverallStatus returns a boolean if a field has been set.

 ### GetDocumentImages